AjdinMasic-code/JWT.Basic.Implementation/README.md

 The application tests a failure path (not authorized) and a success path generating a token and sending a request to protected endpoint.

 Additionally if you want to get a quick run and have Docker installed.
-You can move into the root directory of this file via a terminal and run the following commands:
+You can move into the root directory via a terminal and run the following commands:

 docker-compose build